 Customer would receive a non-standard quote.
 Although the existing service pipe is being upsized, charges would be applied in a similar way to the situation where a service was being laid to the premises for the first time.
 The cost of cutting off the existing service pipe would be included within the quote.

 At the time of publication, quote:

+Total charge £15,280

+TMA charge £276

 Labour and materials cost £15,004